I produce, edit and design news videos and documentaries, specialising in visual investigations.

 Alongside my dance journey, I studied digital media & visual design at IUT MMI Bordeaux and Hyper Island Stockholm.
-I began working as a freelance multimedia designer in 2009, for design studios, production companies, in various contexts and regions (France, UK, Korea…).
+I began working as a freelance multimedia designer in 2009, for design studios, production companies, in various contexts.